Streampunk/dynamorse-deprecated/README.md

 #### Thread pool size

 The default thread pool size for libuv, an underlying component of node, is only sufficient for 2 or 3 dynamorse nodes.
 To increase the size of the pool, set the `UV_THREADPOOL_SIZE` environment variable to a number higher than the default of `4`.
-On Mac/Linux:
+For example, before running dynamorse on Mac/Linux:

     export UV_THREADPOOL_SIZE=32